-- (a) In performing an inter-network test, the power system is required to be disturbed from its steady state position to enable dynamic responses from control loops and other associated systems to be tested.
-The test program must outline the power system disturbance methods to be used as part of the inter-network testing. - (b) Appropriate methods for disturbing the system include: - (i) tripping loads or generating units; - (ii) tripping reactive plant such as capacitor banks and reactors; - (iii) tripping (switching) transmission lines; and - (iv) injecting active power and reactive power. - (c) In addition, in some cases, application of larger perturbations may be considered, such as application of faults.
-The final power system disturbance methods used will be determined by the SISC and through consultation under clause 5.7.7. - (d) In order to monitor the power system response to the disturbance methods the test program should outline the appropriate monitoring required to assess the performance of the power system in response to the test and through normal operation of the power system.
+- (a) In performing an inter-network test, the power system is may be required to be disturbed from its steady state position to enable dynamic responses from control loops and other associated systems to be tested.
+The test program must outline the power system disturbance methods to be used as part of the inter-network testing. - (b) Appropriate methods for disturbing the system include: - (i) tripping loads or generating units; - (ii) tripping reactive plant such as capacitor banks and reactors; - (iii) tripping (switching) transmission lines; and - (iv) -injecting active power and reactive power. - (c) In-addition, in some cases, application of larger perturbations may be considered, such as application of faults.
+There may also be benefit reviewing performance following power system events that may occur during the course of inter-network testing.
+The final power system disturbance methods used will be determined by the SISC and through consultation under clause 5.7.7.

+(d) The test program must outline the power system disturbance and/or "passive" testing methods to be used as part of the inter-network testing.

+(d)(e) In order to monitor the power system during operation and in response to the disturbance methods the test program should outline the appropriate monitoring required to assess the performance of the power system in response to the test and through normal operation of the power system.
 In addition, the test program should define how long monitoring equipment should remain connected to the power system to monitor the behaviour of the new augmentation, and the wider network to check for unanticipated responses (e.g. undamped oscillations etc.).
 The test program should also specify the system conditions required to complete this monitoring (if specific system conditions are required).